CommonAccord/Site-Org/Doc/CooleyGo/Consulting/Form.md

 11.1.1.Sen=The initial term of this Agreement is for {Term year/month} from the Effective Date set forth above, unless earlier terminated as provided in this Agreement.

-11.1.2.Sen=Thereafter, this Agreement will automatically renew on its anniversary date, for {Renew year/month} terms, unless Client provides fifteen (15) days written notice prior to any such anniversary date that the Agreement shall not renew.
+/Note="anniversary date that the Agreement" 11.1.2.Sen=Thereafter, this Agreement will automatically renew on its anniversary date, for {Renew year/month} terms, unless Client provides fifteen (15) days written notice prior to any such anniversary date that this Agreement shall not renew.

 11.2.Ti=Termination Without Cause

 11.2.sec=Client may terminate this Agreement with or without cause, at any time upon fifteen (15) days prior written notice to Consultant.
 Consultant may terminate this Agreement with or without cause, at any time when no Project Assignment is in effect upon thirty (30) days prior written notice to Client.

 11.3.Ti=Termination for Cause

+/Note="breached the Agreement"

 11.3.sec=Either party may terminate this Agreement immediately in the event the other party has materially breached the Agreement and failed to cure such breach within fifteen (15) days of receipt of notice by the non-breaching party.